here for live recording on Youtube of Dinah reading at Kingsley Hall,

 She welcomes invitations to give readings of her poems.
 Her collections include The Vision Splendid (2014), Poems of Hampstead Heath and Regent's Park (2012), Kindness (2007), Presence (2003) and Time on Earth: Selected and New Poems, published by Rockingham Press in 1999.
 She has published nine pamphlets and nine books of poetry (click for list of her publications and extracts from some reviews).
 She has given many poetry readings and talks in all kinds of venues at home and abroad.

 Her new prose book The Making of Humanity: Poetic Vision and Kindness (2017) explores poetry and theology as sister arts and moves towards a kindly humanism.
+Click here for an interview in Acumen (January 2018) with the magazine's interviews editor, William Oxley.

 It follows Poetic Tales (2010), an essay in four chapters, which offers a way into poetry even for the prosaic or merely puzzled, and a way into theology for atheists and all.
 And her previous book-length essay The Poetry of Earth (2000).